elinguiuriel/AndroidTwitterClient/README.md

 AndroidTwitterClient
 ====================

-An Androdi Twitter client that supports viewing a Twitter timeline, compose tweets, and many more.
+An Android Twitter client that supports viewing a Twitter timeline, compose tweets, and many more.

 ####Total time spent(week 2): 20 Hours